 Dr. Turry is on the editorial board of several leading music therapy journals including Music and Medicine, published by the International Association for Music & Medicine (IAMM), and Music Therapy Perspectives, published by the American Music Therapy association.
 He is a reviewer for Voices, A World Forum of Music Therapy.

 Dr. Turry earned his Bachelor's, Master's, and Doctoral degrees in Music Therapy from New York University.
-Since 1987 he has been teaching clinical improvisation in the NYU Graduate Music Therapy Program.
-In addition he currently teaches Piano Foundations and Adult Methods in the same program.

 “Alan Turry is a wonderful balance of being an extraordinary musician and therapist"